aruna-rov/Aruna/docs/control.md

-# Control
+# Movement

 ## Acceleration and gyroscope
 The sensor for the closed looped system can be (almost) any MPU controller.
 Please see [esp-mpu-driver repo](https://github.comm/natanaeljr/esp32-MPU-driver) for more information.

 The sensor is not required.
-The control module will try to find an attached MPU controller and print "MPU functionality disabled." if the controller is not working propely.
+The movement module will try to find an attached MPU controller and print "MPU functionality disabled." if the controller is not working propely.
 The following functionality is then disabled:
 * Closed loop control (damping, keep velocity or degree etc.)
 * get/set velocity or degree